swiftcashproject/swiftcash/README.md

 ### Minimum & Maximum Block Rewards

 Community proposals will be allowed to use 70% of the block rewards for budgetting as calculated with the following formula.
-10% of the budget should be used for SwiftRewards which will later be coded into the blockchain.
+10% of the future block rewards should be used for funding SwiftRewards.
 Any amount that is not used can be mined in the future for budgetting or other purposes such as mining or staking.
 SwiftCash block rewards start with a minimum of 60 SWIFT per block after block 10,000, and slowly curve towards 0.
 It takes 20 years for block rewards to slowly halve for the first time.
 The second halving will take another 40 years, third halving, another 80 years and so on, until maximum supply of 5,000,000,000 SWIFT is reached.

 Maximum Block Rewards = (20 * 200 * 525600) / (20 * 525600 + nHeight - 10000)